ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The sequence of report shares to aggregate.
-The `encrypted_input_share` field of the report share is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints` to which the AggregateInitializeReq is being sent.
+The `encrypted_input_share` field of the report share is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints` to which the `AggregationJobInitReq` is being sent.

-Let `{aggregator}` denote the helper's API endpoint.
-The leader sends a PUT request to `{aggregator}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with its `AggregationJobInitReq` message as the payload.
+Let `{aggregator}` denote the Helper's API endpoint.
+The Leader sends a PUT request to `{aggregator}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with its `AggregationJobInitReq` message as the payload.
 The media type is "application/dap-aggregation-job-init-req".
+The Leader's aggregation job is now in round 0.

+The Helper's response will be an `AggregationJobResp` message (see
+{{aggregation-helper-init}}, which the Leader validates according to the criteria in {{aggregation-job-validation}}.
+If the message is valid, the Leader moves to the aggregation job continuation phase with the enclosed prepare steps, as described in {{agg-continue-flow}}.
+Otherwise, the Leader should abandon the aggregation job entirely.

 #### Helper Initialization {#aggregation-helper-init}